krrrr0/krrrr0/README.md

 #### 🍰 Personal Projects
-+ I made a cute little Messenger bot that can bring your school&#39;s meal info instantly.
++ I made a cute little Messenger bot that can bring any school&#39;s meal info instantly.
 + Another cool project: Virtual friend made with <code>LUIS</code>.
 She can talk and play some games with you!